nate-maxwell/nate-maxwell.github.io/_posts/2019-07-24-ue-retro-materials.md

 <img src="https://i.imgur.com/qJYuexV.gif">

 This is also very trivial to achieve.
-Using the same method but using our Camera Relative World Position as our source values to offset.
+We perform the same method but using our Camera Relative World Position as our source values to offset.
 We just apply the crunched values to the vertexes instead of UVs.
 The effect looks much better on lower poly models than higher ones.